 Sukiyaki is a unique Japanese hot pot dish (nabemono) that combines meat, tofu, and vegetables, all cooked in a blend of sweet and savory flavors from sugar and soy sauce.

-You could say that it’s an easy way to enjoy sukiyaki without all the hassle!
+You could say that this dish is an easy way to enjoy sukiyaki without all the hassle!
+Similarly, if you put sukiyaki beef on rice, it will be Sukiyaki Don!

 Suitable Beef Cuts to Use